Global

 In keeping with his current research, Ruiz titled the trip with a hopeful flourish.

-“Beyond Narcos: From the war on drugs to the coming peace” won funding from Notre Dame International’s Insider Project, a program designed for custom, ad hoc research and study trips that provide students and faculty with unique opportunities for global education and research.
+“Beyond Narcos: From the war on drugs to the coming peace” won funding from Notre Dame Global’s Insider Project, a program designed for custom, ad hoc research and study trips that provide students and faculty with unique opportunities for global education and research.

 “The Insider Project is such a great idea,” Ruiz said.
 “There are no grades and no papers; you just gather students for the sake of learning.”